 Judge how often and what you tell your boss based on the situation – just make sure there are no surprises where at all possible.

-Tip 7 when managing your manager is Take responsibility for the Relationship
+7. When managing your manager: Take responsibility for the Relationship

 It is absolutely in your interests to build a good relationship with your manager, even if your manager is a bit of a nightmare or you don’t really like them personally.